 NCORR will allow several forms of documentation to verify the adjusted gross income (AGI), including the use the most current form of the IRS 1040, such as the 1040-SR or 1040-A, a North Carolina State Income Tax Return (Commonly known as the D-400 or similar), an IRS Tax Return Transcript, and other documents that include a calculation of AGI.
-The HUD Income Limits for the year when assistance was applied for will be used to determine income eligibility.
+The HUD Income Limits for the year when the income is calculated shall be used in the income calculation.
 These income limits will remain in effect until HUD issues Income Limits for the subsequent year.
 If an applicant has already completed an income determination prior to the new HUD income limits being published, then the income determination will stand under the income year that the determination is made.
-If it has been 12 months since income determination was made but there has not been an award, then the income will have to be re-verified.